fotonick/cmbr_mesh/README.md

 │   ├── cmbr_bottom.stl: the bottom half of a cut-in-half sphere with a channel for a dowel │   ├── cmbr_hollow_split.f3d: the Fusion 360 file containing all history of importing and repairing the mesh, turning it into a solid, then slicing in half and making suitable for a dowel
-│   ├── cmbr_top.stl: the top half of a cut-in-half sphere with a channel for a dowel │   └── dowel.stl: the keyed dowel to connect _top and _bottom ├── cmbr_mesh.ipynb: Jupyter notebook containing the executable code to read Planck data, downsample, map, and output to an STL file
+│   ├── cmbr_top.stl: the top half of a cut-in-half sphere with a channel for a dowel │   ├── dowel.stl: the keyed dowel to connect _top and _bottom │   └── ornament
+│     ├── cmbr_ornament_bottom.stl: bottom half of solid sphere with a ring added for hanging (no dowel needed) │     └── cmbr_ornament_top.stl: top half of solid sphere with a ring added for hanging (no dowel needed) ├── cmbr_mesh.ipynb: Jupyter notebook containing the executable Rust code to read Planck data, downsample, map, and output to an STL file
 └── cmbr_mesh.pdf: Print to PDF of the Jupyter notebook
 ```